Macmillan Professionals Excellence Awards

 Anyone who has been a Macmillan professional for at least one year can be nominated as an individual or as part of a team, whatever their role or level.
 Nominations should demonstrate how they've gone beyond what is expected of them, showing the difference between exceptional service and what we expect from Macmillan professionals as standard practice.

 The award categories are:

-In 2014 Macmillan is introducing a new award category for Lifetime Achievement.
-Nominations will be made internally and the winner will be announced at the awards ceremony in November.
+Nominations are made internally and the winner will be announced at the awards ceremony in November.

-Macmillan also recognises the exceptional contribution that inspirational professionals make working with Macmillan beyond their core professional role.
+Macmillan recognises the exceptional contribution that inspirational professionals make beyond their core professional role.
 This could include work promoting and supporting Macmillan through the media, fundraising, policy development or educating across networks.

 You can see the award criteria and previous winners here.

 Nominations for Henry Garnett Awards are open from 2 February to 31 March 2015 and can be submitted in the same way as the Excellence Awards.

 Nominations for Henry Garnett Awards are independent to those for Excellence Awards, meaning a Macmillan professional can be nominated for both a Henry Garnett Award and an Excellence Award if appropriate.

 Winners of the Henry Garnett Award will be presented with their winners certificates locally.